-Need tips on getting toddler to sleep in own bed?
-Check out these 6 tips to get your child to sleep—and stay—in his own bed the whole night.
+Want to help your toddler stay in bed?
+Check out these 6 tips to get your child to sleep—and stay—in her own bed the whole night.

-After months of sleep deprivation, your toddler finally proved that he could sleep a solid 11 to 12 hours straight.
+After months of sleep deprivation, your toddler finally proved that she could sleep a solid 11 to 12 hours straight.

-But just when you thought he’d sleep through the night from now until forever, you’re faced with a new problem: He’s refusing to sleep in his bed.
+But just when you thought she’d sleep through the night from now until forever, you’re faced with a new problem: She refuses to stay in her bed.

-Right on cue, he creeps into your bed, too afraid to sleep in his own.
-Other times, he refuses to sleep in his room to begin with, and puts up a fight come bedtime.
+Right on cue, she creeps into your bed, too afraid to sleep in her own.
+Other times, she doesn’t want to sleep in her room to begin with, and puts up a fight come bedtime.
 Even though you’re long past the infant stage, you’re left wondering whether you’ll ever get a solid night of sleep again.

 Rest assured, friend, you’re not alone.